hanami/validations/README.md

 ### Attributes

-The framework allows to define attributes for each object.
+The framework allows you to define attributes for each object.

-It defines an initializer, where those attributes can be passed as a hash.
+It defines an initializer, whose attributes can be passed as a hash.
-All the uknown values are ignored.
-This is useful to whitelist attributes coming from input.
+All unknown values are ignored, which is useful for whitelisting attributes.

 ```ruby
 require 'lotus/validations'